Salix mielichhoferi

 Salix mielichhoferi, the Tauern willow, is a plant from the genus of willow (Salix).
 It occurs in the montane and subalpine altitudes in the crystalline central Alps of Italy and Austria.

 Vegetative characteristics

 The Tauern willow is an upright shrub with a broad canopy and reaches heights of 1 to 4 m.
 The bark of the branches is bare and shiny.

 The leaves are divided into a petiole and a leaf blade.
 The petiole is 5 to 10 millimeters long and has no glands on top.
-The leaf blade is elliptic to oblong-elliptical to wide-inverted-eilanzettlich at a length of 3 to 10 cm.
+The leaf blade is elliptic to oblong-elliptical to wide-inverted ovate-lanceolate at a length of 3 to 10 cm.
 It is green on both sides.
 When dried they are mostly black spots.
 The leaves are not frosted, they can only be indistinctly frosted on long shoots.
 The leaf veins protrude from the bare and shiny underside of the leaf.

 Generative characteristics

 Flowering occurs between May and July before the leaves unfold.